Best Western Tone of Voice — Stay & Connected

 What is Best Western's brand message?

-Best Western's core message is about Member-owned hotel brand.
-Their concept "Connected stay" drives their mission: To be the best partner in hospitality.
+Best Western's core message: Member-owned hotel brand Their mission: To be the best partner in hospitality

 What makes Best Western's brand voice unique?

 Best Western stands out through their stay, connected, together communication style.
-Their central brand tension — "Disconnected vs. Connected" — shapes every message they craft in the Travel & Hospitality sector.
+Their central brand tension, "Disconnected vs. Connected", shapes how they communicate across the Travel & Hospitality sector.

 What language style does Best Western use?